ChiyuCC/sequence-breaking-ff6/README.md

 5. Rats in the Opera House
     - It is a well known, classic glitch that, if you die against rats in the Opera House in the World of Ruin, you will return to the World of Balance
+        - Contrary to popular opinion, this glitch is not _entirely_ fixed in the US version of the game
+        - While any leftover rats will automatically be removed as soon as you complete Darill's Tomb and acquire the Falcon, if you somehow manage to reach the Opera House before then... you'll still find any rats you left behind, which will allow you to die and be transported back to the World of Balance
+        - Of course, reaching the Opera House _before_ getting the Falcon is not something you'll be able to do without exploiting other glitches like the Airship Glitch
-    - But there are a number of other applications that involve these rats, or, the timer that plays during the Opera House sequence
+    - However, there are a couple of other tricks that involve these rats, or, the timer that plays during the Opera House sequence
     - You see, triggering the "Kefka at Narshe" sequence removes the Sprint Shoes functionality, which can be a bit annoying, and even a problem in some parts of this run where timing is of the essence
         - Normally you'd get your ability to sprint back after defeating Kefka, obviously, but in this run we're doing _a lot_ between triggering this sequence and ending this sequence
     - The reason I'm bringing this up here is that dying against the rats will in fact restore your ability to sprint, even while the game still thinks you're in the "Kefka at Narshe" sequence
     - Additionally, the timer at the Opera House that's active when you're fighting the rats can also be used to overwrite - and permanently remove - the timer of the Collapsing House in Tzen
     - This will give us the chance to explore the Collapsing House way earlier in the game, at our own pace, without needing to recruit Sabin to finish the scene
+        - This trick will be covered in greater detail when we actually get there in the walkthrough
 6. Return of the Floating Continent
     - By altering the order in which we view certain cutscenes in the World of Balance, we can make it so that the Floating Continent will rise _again_ right after legitimately acquiring the Falcon in the World of Ruin
         - I have seen some reports of people who had this happen to them by accident, but I have in fact figured out how we can activate this on purpose
     - First of all, seeing this cutscene by itself will this allow us an easy way to briefly return to the World of Balance for some other tricks
         - I.e. recruiting Locke and Cyan early, without having to visit the Phoenix Cave or Mt.
 Zozo respectively
     - Secondly, it will make the Floating Continent permanently available as an option to fly to, all the way until the end of the game
-        - Be ware though: there are some risks that come with this as well, such as softlocking yourself or permanently losing Shadow
+        - Beware though: there are some risks that come with this as well, such as softlocking yourself or permanently losing Shadow
         - This second part is more of a novelty than that it is actually useful, but it's a cool feature to mention anyway
     - More on this glitch when we actually get there, which is pretty much near the end of this run actually